GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 cmake --build build --target INSTALL
 ```

-will build the projects, including copying the final installation files
+will build the projects using the native Visual Studio tools, including
-into the libpqxx subdirectory of your build directory, as previously
+copying the final installation files into the libpqxx subdirectory of your
-established.
-That libpqxx subdirectory can be manually copied into the
+build directory, as previously established.
+That libpqxx subdirectory can
-`C:\Program Files` directory if desired, to give it a standardized location
+be manually copied into the `C:\Program Files` directory if desired, to
-that may be expected on Windows.
-A manual copy wil ask for administrative
+give it a standardized location that may be expected on Windows.
+A manual
-rights.
+copy will ask for administrative rights.

+That last step is actually two separate actions, and they can also be
+accomplished by using the native Microsoft build tools directly within the
+build that is configured in that first CMake step.
+That Microsoft Visual
+Studio solution, called `libpqxx.sln` will contain projects to build the
+library and to organize the generated files into an "install" directory.
+That final `INSTALL` step exists as a project in the Visual Studio
+solution, but actually just calls back to the CMake system to script the
+"installation" into an organized output subdirectory.
+The `--target
+INSTALL` flag triggers that final `INSTALL` step, which depends upon the
+building of the library.

-A version of PostgreSQL must be installed on the build computer, at least
+A version of PostgreSQL [must be installed on the build
+computer](https://www.postgresql.org/download/windows/), at least the
-the libraries must be installed.
-See the notes on additional flags below if
+libraries must be installed, in order to build the libpqxx library.
+See the
-the first cmake command cannot locate the correct PostgreSQL library.
+notes on additional flags below if the first CMake command cannot locate
+the correct PostgreSQL library automatically.

-One way to automate this build process is to copy the following lines and paste
+One way to automate this build process is to copy the following lines and
-into a good programming editor, which will fix any Windows new line problems.
+paste into a good programming editor, which will fix any Windows new line
-Then save as `build.bat` batch script file, into your top-level directory.
-Click
+problems.
+Then save as `build.bat` batch script file, into your top-level
-on the batch file to automate the build process:
+directory.
+Click on the batch file to automate the build process:

 ```bat
 REM Automated build of libpqxx placing install files in libpqxx subdirectory.